 $ ssh-keygen -t rsa -b 4096 -C “myEmail@myDomain.com”

 You’ll be prompted to enter the file name to save the key to.
 Just hit enter to keep the suggested default file name.
 Do the same for passphrase and hit enter twice until you see the image below:

 You can also verify by going to the Users\yourName\ssh folder to confirm the files are created.

 Next, you want to ensure that the ssh-agent is running.
 You can do so by issuing the following command:

 Next, add your SSH private key to the ssh-agent

 $ ssh -add ~/.ssh/id_rsa

-Now, go to your GitHub account, under settings and locate the SSH and GPG keys tab and add the new SSH key (which will be encrypted text) by clicking on the New SSH key button.
+Now, go to your GitHub account.
+Under settings, locate the SSH and GPG keys tab and add the new SSH key from Notepad by clicking on the New SSH key button.
 See image below.

 Finally, you can verify that your machine can communicate with GitHub by typing the following command:

 Hope you found the post useful!